 Yes!
 This basic sponge is great for freezing and defrosts really well.
 You can freeze it as a whole sheet or in smaller, individual-sized squares.
 Either wrap it up in plastic wrap or place slices into an airtight container for up to 2 months.

-When you’re ready to eat, just transfer the square sponge slices onto a plate and allow them to sit at room temperature for a few hours until they are fully thawed.
+When you’re ready to eat, just transfer your vegan sprinkle cake slices onto a plate and allow them to sit at room temperature for a few hours until they are fully thawed.

-I hope my vegan take on school dinner sponge cake helps to bring back some good memories for you!
+I hope my take on vegan school dinner sponge cake helps to bring back some good memories for you!
 If you make it yourself, please let me know how you get on by leaving a comment and rating below.
+Happy baking! xo

 Vegan Vanilla Sheet Cake